swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 -   In section 7.1, a set of authentication context URIs for the eIDAS Framework was added.

--   In section 6.4, the requirement to use the sub-level status code `http://id.elegnamnden.se/status/1.0/cancel` was added.
+-   In section 6.4, the requirement to use the sublevel status code `http://id.elegnamnden.se/status/1.0/cancel` was added.
 This status should be used to indicate a cancelled operation.